-All concurrent sessions will be held on Friday, June 30, and Saturday, July 1, 2017.
+All concurrent sessions will be held on Friday, June 30, and Saturday, July 1, 2017 in the Arlington Ballroom Salons.

 Extended Learning with Dr. Golinkoff, AG Bell and Hearing First